srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     > **Important**: At the time of writing, the **Workspace** value is not displayed, although the workspace has been created.
 To ensure the value is displayed, toggle the **Choose the Log Analytics workspace you wish to connect to:** field **off** and then back **on**.
 The **Workspace** value should now be displayed.
 As no actual change to data has ocurred, the **Save** button will not be enabled.

-By default, turning on the Azure Security Center for IoT solution automatically secures all IoT Hubs under your Azure subscription.
+By default, turning on the Azure Defender for IoT solution automatically secures all IoT Hubs under your Azure subscription.

 ### Exercise 3: Create and Register a New Device